- Eat more plant-based foods.

 - Dial back your salt intake.

-- Go for "good" fats from nuts, olive oil, and fish.
-Limit saturated fats found in meat and dairy foods, and avoid trans fats from chips and other junk food.
+- Go for "good" fats from foods like nuts, olive oil, avocado, and fish.
+Limit saturated fats found in high-fat meat and dairy foods, and avoid trans fats from chips and other junk food.

 1. Blueberry Smoothie: A Satisfying Morning Sip